jspaaks/2022-ieee/README.md

 This tutorial makes extensive use of the command line.
 If you're on Windows, we recommend you install "Git Bash" from the "Git for Windows" package.
 You can download it from here: https://gitforwindows.org/.
 Git Bash will allow you to run terminal emulator commands just like you would on Linux/Mac systems.

+**Action required (&#9733;)**

+Throughout this tutorial, you'll encounter the &#9733; symbol; this indicates that you have to take some kind of action which is described in the text immediately following the symbol.
+Of course, you are welcome to experiment with running additional commands as you work through these materials.
+Let yourself be guided by your curiosity!

 ### Install Python, `pip`

-Before we begin, we have to make sure that we have the necessary tools installed.
+&#9733; Before we begin, we have to make sure that we have the necessary tools installed.
 Depending on how your specific system has been set up, run

 ```shell
 python3 --version